alexeysergeev-cm/onDesk/README.md

 3. _Ajax_
    * web applications can send and retrieve data from a server asynchronously without interfering with the display and behaviour of the existing page.
 4. AWS S3
-   * Amazon S3 is a storage service that provides object storage through a web service interface.
+   * Amazon S3 is a storage service that provides object storage through a web service interface. onDesk uses AWS to store background and profile pictures.

 ### *Frontend*